Charles III crowned in ancient rite at Westminster Abbey

 But to millions more, the day was greeted with a shrug, the awe and reverence the ceremony was designed to evoke largely gone.

 And to a few, it was reason to protest.
 Hundreds who want to see Britain become a republic gathered to holler “ Not my king.”
-They see the coronation as a celebration of an institution they say stands for privilege and inequality, in a country of deepening poverty and fraying social ties.
+They see the monarchy as an institution that stands for privilege and inequality, in a country of deepening poverty and fraying social ties.
 A handful were arrested.

 As the day began, the abbey buzzed with excitement and was abloom with fragrant flowers and colorful hats as the congregation of international dignitaries, nobles and other notables arrived.
 Among them were U.S. First Lady Jill Biden, French President Emmanuel Macron, Canadian Prime Minister Justin Trudeau, eight current and former British prime ministers, judges in wigs, soldiers with gleaming medals, and celebrities including Judi Dench, Emma Thompson and Lionel Richie.